xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </pre>
 </div>

-On the router connected to the receivers, configure the address family to use the TreeSID for static S,G mapping.
+On the router connected to the receivers, configure the address family to use the Tree-SID for static S,G mapping.

 <div class="highlighter-rouge">
 <pre class="highlight">